 Users likely will not understand the function, data model, or calculations in the dashboard as well as the developer.
 Explaining and notating the details while providing real-life examples will prompt insightful questions and fast-track learning and understanding.
 A dedicated glossary or an ever-expanding “Frequently Asked Questions” section is incredibly helpful for both new and returning users.

 When you own your deployment it is tempting to react to satisfy each user request, which can lead to overbuilding existing views or creating new ones entirely.
-A few questions to answer when dealing with enhancements:
+A few considerations when dealing with enhancements:

 - Does the request support the existing views’ objective(s)